-Yet again it was the popularity of the Prince of Wales and his fashion on the golf course and the overwhelming desire for casualness in menswear that the 1920s men’s sweater replaced the sporting coat and blazer of the early 1900s.
-Softer, warmer (or cooler depending on the knit) and more affordable, it was loved by all classes — working and gentlemen equally.
+Yet again, it was due to the popularity of the prince of Wales and his fashion on the golf course, as well as the overwhelming desire for casualness in menswear, that the 1920s men’s sweater replaced the sporting coat and blazer of the early 1900s.
+Softer, warmer (or cooler depending on the knit), and more affordable, it was loved by all classes — working and gentlemen equally.

 The Fair Isle sweater is one of these more reasonable patterns.
 It came in a V-neck pullover style with patterned stripes where each row is a different pattern.
 They were busy but festive.
-The prince of Wales wore them on and off the golf course, so naturally all men followed.
+The Prince of Wales wore them on and off the golf course, so naturally all men followed.
 You can buy a reproduction of this Prince of Wales sweater.

-Besides golf men’s sweaters were adopted by all sportsmen.
-The cricket sweater with vertical cable knit cream or white panels and contracting blue V-neck trim in Britain became a classic men’s Tennis sweater in the USA.
+Besides golf, men’s sweaters were adopted by all sportsmen.
+The cricket sweater with vertical cable knit cream or white panels and contracting blue or grey V-neck trim in Britain became a classic men’s tennis sweater in the USA.
 Tennis star Bill Tilden wore them before and after games, making it the most common publicity look for him.

 The tennis star look was adopted by all upper class men as a summer casual uniform.
-The white sweater was too easily dirtied for working class men who preferred the more rugged Fair Isle and small prints sweaters.
+The white sweater was too easily dirtied for working class men, who preferred the more rugged Fair Isle and small prints sweaters.
 Learn more about 1920s tennis clothes.